 When you are consumed with passion for a new idea and it looks like it is working angels and VCs will be all over you.
 People will want to wine and dine you and a fluffy business romance ensues.
 When things don’t go as planned and the infatuation wears off, people can behave very differently.

 As a part of basic due diligence, founders should ask potential investors for a reference of a founder that failed and ask that founder how that investor behaved during tough times.
 You know, you can fail on Shark Tank, turn down accelerator programs, and even crash and burn on your first attempt, and yet leverage those interactions into something even greater.
 It depends a lot on the relationships and people involved.
 Some will get hostile.
 Others will see the facts, the flaws in the initial venture, but will still want to see you succeed.
 They may even invest in you again after losing money.
 You just want to know who you are really dealing with and what to expect upfront.

 Everyone thinks they want to get funded by big names like Sequoia, Andreessen Horowitz, and Kleiner Perkins.
 These firms are clearly doing something right.

 Having well known investors on your list of previous fundraising rounds can carry some serious street cred and benefits.
 Yet, more important than the firm’s name that you raise from is the individuals you will be dealing with.

 A real estate agent with lots of billboards at the best known company in town may completely fail to sell your house because they are working with much bigger clientele who get all their attention.
-While a hungry new agent full of hustle might get the job done a lot faster, and on much better terms.
+While an aspiring new agent, full of hustle, might get the job done a lot faster, and on much better terms.